 The healthcare sector accounts for approximately 10% of the EU’s GDP.
 Currently, HTA processes and methodologies in the EU vary between nations and regions.
-This impedes market access for innovative technologies, and leads to duplication of work and inefficient use of resources, according to the Commission.
-Pharma companies and device manufacturers, for example, are required to submit evidence to multiple agencies across different countries in order to receive reimbursement for their products, even after their medicines are determined safe and effective by the European Medicines Agency.
+This impedes and distorts market access for innovative technologies, and leads to duplication of work and inefficient use of resources, according to the Commission.
+Pharma companies and device manufacturers, for example, must submit evidence to multiple agencies across different countries in order to receive reimbursement for their products, even after their medicines are determined safe and effective by the European Medicines Agency.

 The Commission said that patients, governments, and industry all stand to benefit from the new laws.
 Improved cooperation would especially benefit smaller member states.
-Many countries in Eastern Europe, for example, do not have the capabilities to do their own HTA, and often rely on the findings of bigger countries such as the UK or Germany.
+Many countries in Eastern Europe, for example, do not have the capabilities to do their own HTA, and often rely on the findings of bigger countries such as the UK or Germany, according to Science Business.

 “Reinforcing [HTA] co-operation at EU level boosts innovation and improves competitiveness of the medical industry,” said European Commission Vice President Jyrki Katainen.
 “We are proposing a regulatory framework that will bring benefits to patients all over Europe, whilst encouraging innovation, helping the take-up of high-quality medtech innovations, and improving the sustainability of health systems across the EU.”

 Commissioner for Health and Food Safety, Vytenis Andriukaitis, added that the plan would especially benefit patients “with unmet medical needs.”
 The Commissioner also noted the ways the plan would allow EU members to use resources more efficiently, saying, “the pooling of resources and exchanges of expertise” would avoid duplications in the assessment of the same products in different countries.